ayush-kumar-1/thesis/README.md

 Determining any causal outcome from SNAP participation faces endogeneity in the form of self-selection.
-It is impossible to observe the counterfactual -- the food choices of a family on SNAP if they weren't part of the program.
+It is impossible to observe the counterfactual – the food choices of a family on SNAP if they weren’t part of the program.
 Systematic reviews find that SNAP effectively reduces hunger and food insecurity, but its impacts on nutrition remain difficult to quantify (Andreyeva, Tripp, and Schwartz 2015).
 Most studies do not assess the causal impact of SNAP on nutrition and instead rely on descriptive analysis.
-There remain a handful of studies that evaluate SNAP's effects on nutrition.
+There remain a handful of studies that evaluate SNAP’s effects on nutrition.
 The variable of interest is the MPC for a particular nutrient.
 For example, the MPC of protein is the additional grams consumed for a one-dollar increase in income.
-Most studies assessing SNAP's impact on nutrition fall broadly into two categories 1) dataset restrictions or 2) exploiting geographic variability in policy using either fixed effects or instrumental variables.
+Most studies assessing SNAP’s impact on nutrition fall broadly into two categories 1) dataset restrictions or 2) exploiting geographic variability in policy using either fixed effects or instrumental variables.